Main Logo

 Category None

-Copyright Owner Compassion International
+Copyright Owner and Year Compassion International, 2015

 The lesson “What Does My Family Eat?” is part 23 of a 42 part series on human development, the human body, health, and safety.
 This lesson instructs thechildren to make a food journal with pictures of food their family often eats.
 This resource includes a lesson plan for the teacher on how to prepare beforehand, class- time content to facilitate learning, hands-on activities facilitating further learning, and a teacher assessment at the end.
 There is also an alternative activity suggested.
 This lesson is designed for a group of young children between the ages of 6 and 8, and is thetwenty-third physical development lesson in the Core Curriculum, 6-8 years, Year One.